Mizkii/PoE2TradeOverlay/README.md

 dotnet add package Microsoft.Web.WebView2

-Usage
+## Usage:
 Build the application

 Start the Game and set it to Windowed Fullscreen

 Run the application

 Press F1 to toggle overlay visibility

 Use titlebar to:
 Change hotkey
 Refresh page
 Minimize/close

 Technical details:
 - Configuration auto-saves on close